Using Microcks CLI

 Wrap-up

-You have learned how to install and use the Microcks CLI for the basic task of launching a new test.
-This is waht you would typically do within your CI/CD pipeline to ensure the application you just deployed correctly implements API specifications.
+You have learned how to install and use the Microcks CLI to launch a new test.
+This is what you would typically do within your CI/CD pipeline to ensure that the application you just deployed correctly implements the API specifications.

-command that allows you to push artifacts into Microcks repository.
-This command requires that you have a Service Account with more privileges than the default one though.
-You may follow-up this guide with learning more about Service Accounts.
+command that allows you to push artifacts into the Microcks repository.
+This command requires that you have a Service Account with more privileges than the default one, though.
+You may follow up on this guide by learning more about Service Accounts.

 The CLI provides the helpful commands version